linhtran1003/fc-barcelona-performance-analysis/README.md

 - **Transfer Market Data** - Transfer spend (€M)
 - **Squad Cost Limit Data** - Published by La Liga, defines the maximum amount clubs can spend on salaries, amortization, and agent fees.

+`Note that financial data includes the data of latest season at the time of working on this analysis (2025/26)`

 ## Executive Summary

 ![Overall Insights](./outputs/figures/overall_key_insights.png)